 Step Four: Imagine the future after the new plan is in place.

 Visualizing is a good way to create more refined goals and plans.
-It’s also a way to get excited about your efforts and make it less stressful.
+It’s also a way to get excited about your efforts and make them less stressful.
 When you’re ready for change, it doesn’t have to be intimidating or feared at all.
-Take the goals that you’ve started to refine, imagine them being executed and the organization having a totally new approach to performance management.
+Take the goals that you’ve started to refine, and imagine them being executed and the organization having a totally new approach to performance management.
 What does that look like?
 Who is present?
 What are the goals and metrics used now?
 All this brainstorming is priming you for the final strategy creation.

 Step Five: Write down the tools and resources you’ll need to help execute this strategy.